galamo/Elbit-React-2024/readme.react.md

 ### Ex - new route

-1. add new routes to the application:
+1. add new routes to the application: CountriesReports
-2. CountriesReports
-3. Countries Statistics